kekelp/keru/README.md

 ui.v_stack().nest(|| {
     if self.show {
         ui.place(INCREASE);
-        ui.label(self.count); // This one doesn't need an unique key.
+        ui.label(self.count); // This one doesn't need a key.
     }
 });